Botanical illustration: Seventeenth century

 Joachim Jungius was the first scientist to combine a philosophical mindset with precise observation of plants.
 For him, rigorous botanical terminology was essential, thus reducing the use of vague or arbitrary terminology in systematics.
 Jungius's Doxoscopia (1662) and Isagoge phytoscopica (Introduction to the study of plants, 1679) were published posthumously.
 His botanical theories were far ahead of their time and had little influence during his lifetime.
 It was John Ray who brought them to light by applying them to his own botanical classification work, and, through Ray, Carl von Linné eventually incorporated them into his own system.

 Jacob Marrel's stepdaughter Maria Sibylla Merian, who published her first book in 1675, included insects in her floral pictures.
 Metamorphosis insectorum Surinamensium (1705) showed caterpillars and the plants to which they are attached.
-Her daughters Rachel Ruysch and Dorothea Maria Graff were also flower painters.
+Her daughter Dorothea Maria Graff and her pupil Rachel Ruysch (daughter of the botanist and anatomist Frederik Ruysch) were also flower painters.

 The most important work on plant systematics in the 17th century was the Historia generalis plantarum ('The General History of Plants', 1686) by John Ray (1627–1705), on which Linnaeus based his work and whom he proclaimed the 'founder' of systematics.

 The botanist and draughtsman Charles Plumier, who made four botanical expeditions (the first one in 1689), brought back a (now lost) herbarium and many drawings: Description des plantes de l'Amérique was published after the second voyage (1693), and Nova plantarum americanarum genera (1703) after the third.
 These works include plates showing flowers and fruits at different stages of development.
 A few decades earlier, Flora Sinensis (Vienna, 1656) had been published by a Jesuit missionary, Michał Boym.

 At the end of the 17th century, the first manuals for amateur painters appeared: in 1679, Claude Boutet published École de la mignature : Dans laquelle on peut facilement apprendre à peindre sans maître (Miniature art school: where you can easily learn to paint without a master'.).
 Chapters 88 and following are dedicated to the painting of flowers.
 The idea for the manual was taken up by a former pupil of Nicolas Robert, Catherine Perrot, received at the Académie royale de peinture et de sculpture (1682): The Royal Lessons, or the Method of Painting Miniatures of Flowers and Birds, based on an Explanation of the Books on Flowers and Birds by the late Nicolas Robert, Flower painter (1686), recommends (Preface and Chapter I) imitating Robert's works rather than those of one "Baptiste de la Fleur", presumably a nickname for rising star Jean-Baptiste Monnoyer whose Le Livre de toutes sortes de fleurs d'après nature shows flowers with botanical accuracy and served decorative designers for decades.